OWASP/owasp-mastg/Document/0x06c-Reverse-Engineering-and-Tampering.md

 Memory dumped to file: /Users/foo/memory_iOS/memory
 ```

 Alternatively you can use Fridump.

-> The original version of Fridump is no longer maintained, and the tool works only with Python 2.
-The latest Python version (3.x) should be used for Frida, so Fridump doesn't work out of the box.
->
-> If you're getting the following error message despite your iOS device being connected via USB, checkout [Fridump with the fix for Python 3](https://github.com/sushi2k/fridump "Fridump for Python3").
->
->  ```shell
->  $ python fridump.py -u Gadget
->
->  Can't connect to App.
-Have you connected the device?
->  ```

 First, you need the name of the app you want to dump, which you can get with `frida-ps`.

 ```shell
 $ frida-ps -U